kapolos/quickquiz/README.md

 The `Ember.js` SPA is delivered pre-built.
 To be able to make changes, you have to follow the directions bellow (it is assumed that the command bellow are given inside the `ember` folder as a working directory).

+You will need to have the common build tools installed in your machine (like python).

 Install `ember-cli`